 Your deliverables for Lab 1 are:

-In this lab, you will build multiplexers, adders and a barrel shifter from basic gate primitives.
+In this lab, you will build multiplexers and adders from basic gate primitives.
 First, you will build a 1-bit multiplexer using and, or, and not gates.
 Next, you will write a polymorphic multiplexer using for-loops.
 Then, you will switch to working with adders, constructing a 4-bit adder using full adders.
-You will also modify an 8-bit ripple-carry adder to change it to a carry-select adder.
-Finally you will implement a barrel shifter like the one seen in class.
+Lastly, you will modify an 8-bit ripple-carry adder to change it to a carry-select adder.

 This lab is used as an introduction to simple combinational circuits and Bluespec SystemVerilog (BSV).
 Even though BSV contains higher-level functions to create circuits, this lab will focus on using low-level gates to create blocks used in higher-level circuits, such as adders.
 This stresses the hardware generated by the BSV compiler.